-Raiders of the lost park
+Raiders of the lost park.

 Bordered by rugged mountain cliffs on one side and ocean whirlpools on the other, travelling through Tokushima feels like an Indiana Jones adventure.

-In a secluded eastern corner of Shikoku, Tokushima been a prefecture of refuge since the 9th century, it’s high valleys and depthless gorges offering a safe haven to anyone who could make it there from the mainland.
+In a secluded eastern corner of Shikoku, Tokushima been a prefecture of refuge since the 9th century, it’s high valleys and depthless gorges offering a safe haven to anyone who could make it there from the mainland of Honshu.
 Cross twisting vine suspension bridges or ride a gondola into a hot spring.
 There’s rafting, ropeways and surfing too, plus the largest and most famous traditional dance festival in Japan.

 Tokushima is also the starting point of the Shikoku 88 Temple Pilgrimage, home to 23 temples beginning at Ryozen-ji.